asterick/facsimile/README.md

 Destroy an event listener created with `Facsimile.store.*.on`

-## Notes up communication
+## Notes on communication

 Facsimile instances do not natively support any signalling between the various modules.
 You must supply a tunnel between the instances, and all messages sent from one node must be sent to all other nodes in the system.

 Caveats:
-* Messages sent from a node must be sent in order.
+* Messages sent from a node must be relayed in order.
 * How messages are interleaved between multiple nodes does not matter
-* Messages are committed in 'Last-Written' priority
+* Messages are committed in 'Last Written' priority
 * If the system cannot determine who wrote last, the host with the lowest 'hostname' wins

 ## Basic local example